dotnet/docs-maui/docs/user-interface/controls/indicatorview.md

 ## Define indicator appearance

-The appearance of each indicator can be defined by setting the `IndicatorView.IndicatorTemplate` property to a `DataTemplate`:
+The appearance of each indicator can be defined by setting the `IndicatorView.IndicatorTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <StackLayout>